 Skip to main content

-Now more than ever, your business must accept payments whenever your customer wants to pay.
+Now more than ever, your business must accept payments whenever and however your customer wants to pay.
 In their well-intentioned efforts to help your customers make payments, employees might be putting you and your business at risk, including your PCI compliance.
 How?
 Let’s look at two examples: A staff member takes a phone order and uses a tablet that they use for everyday notes to write down the payment information.
-Or someone in accounting has a customer who wants to make a phone payment and writes down the credit card number on a scrap of paper on their desk.
+Or an employee has a customer who wants to make a phone payment and the call is recorded.

 Writing down credit card or debit card information on paper creates a physical record that is susceptible to theft or misplacement.
 If this information falls into the wrong hands, it could lead to a data breach, exposing your customers’ financial data to unauthorized individuals.